Meet the Veterinarians & Staff

 After graduation from veterinary school, Dr. Reynolds began her career in Sacramento, California, where she completed a rigorous one-year internship at the Sacramento Animal Medical Group, concentrating on oncology, surgery, general medicine, and emergency medicine.

 Since 2004, Dr. Reynolds has been with Union Lake Veterinary Hospital, and she is proud to be a part of such a comprehensive pet care complex that practices the highest quality of medicine.
 She is a member of the American Veterinary Medical Association, the Michigan Veterinary Medical Association, and the American Animal Hospital Association.
 Her special interests include dermatology, nutrition, client education, and she enjoys participating in continuing education.
+She is a Certified Canine Rehabilitation Practioner.

 Outside of the hospital, Dr. Reynolds enjoys spending time with her family and friends, youth development, and taking ballroom dancing lessons.